Relief, Clarity and Personal Growth

 I provide psychological therapy and treatment for adults wanting to understand and manage their mental health, as well as to navigate through life challenges, including for:

-• Anxiety conditions and worrying (including generalised anxiety and social anxiety)
+• Anxiety conditions and worrying (including generalised anxiety, social anxiety, health anxiety, panic attacks, phobias and obsessive-compulsive traits/OCD)

 • Sleep issues/insomnia